 Every company that adopts hybrid integration platforms needs to have the right team in place to ensure a smooth transition.
 Read about choosing the best HIP here.

 All hybrid integration platforms need a professional team in place for adapting to HIP structures.
 This helps to avoid the roadblocks of hybrid integration platforms.
-Implementing the best strategy for a HIP is usually the most difficult part yet having a dedicated team in place makes the transition run much smoother.
+Implementing the best strategy for a HIP is usually the most difficult part yet having a dedicated team in place transitions run much smoother.

 Location, location, location